Mission Aware Cyber-physical Security: Evaluation

 The most likely threats are a function of inputs from the stakeholders and the experience of the attack analysts.
 In this case, denial-of-service style attacks pose the greatest threat to the failure of the UAV mission and would likely be an adversary's preferred method of attack.
 This is due to the supportive nature of the tactical reconnaissance mission, which would give an adversary little time to be aware of the mission or plan a persistent attack to meaningfully impede mission success.

-Using the information from the \textsc{war room}, we conduct consequence and disturbance analysis using STPA-Sec as described in Section~\ref{sec:stpa}.
-In this mission, the information collected and distributed by the UAV is of more importance than the UAV itself, hence the top priority unacceptable loss is the loss of life or other resources due to the lack of or inaccuracy of the UAV reconnaissance as indicated by the \textsc{war room} stakeholders.
-Furthermore, the \textsc{war room} informs the remaining unacceptable losses, which are placed in order of decreasing priority (Table~\ref{tab:losses}).
+Using the information from the guided stakeholder elicitation, we conduct consequence and disturbance analysis using STPA-Sec as described in Section~\ref{sec:stpa}.
+In this mission, the information collected and distributed by the UAV is of more importance than the UAV itself, hence the top priority unacceptable loss is the loss of life or other resources due to the lack of or inaccuracy of the UAV reconnaissance as indicated by the stakeholders.
+Furthermore, the stakeholders informs the remaining unacceptable losses, which are placed in order of decreasing priority (Table~\ref{tab:losses}).
 Next, the STPA-Sec analysis produces a set of hazardous conditions that could lead to these unacceptable losses (Table~\ref{tab:hazards}).
 These hazards do not necessarily lead to the unacceptable losses mentioned above; the occurrence of these hazards, however, is an indicator of possible full mission degradation.

 After identifying the hazards that could lead to an unacceptable loss, we identify the conditions under which a particular control action becomes hazardous.
 These control actions show how different actors or controllers within the system alter the behavior of a lower level component or controlled process.
 For example, the UAV pilot sets and controls the flight plan of the UAV.
 For the purposes of this paper, a fragment of the control actions and their hazardous circumstances are outlined (Table~\ref{tab:actions}).
 The component-level in this case refers to the UAV's subsystems: its control surfaces and payload.